 Learn about the types of housing UC Davis offers, including residence halls, Student Housing apartments, campus apartments and cooperatives.

 Freshmen live in a variety of residence halls that include Tercero 3, our first to earn the top national rating for being sustainable.
 If you are concerned about liking your potential roommate, did you know you can request a roommate at UC Davis?
-Learn more about your resources available through Student Housing.
+Learn more about your housing options here.

 Transfer students live in Student Housing apartments on and off campus.
 Learn more about where you might live as a transfer student.